zoleak/personal_website_2022/content/my-projects/Roadsalt_app/index.md

 image:
   #caption: Photo by Toa Heftiba on Unsplash
   focal_point: Smart
-summary: Shiny app used to assist the NJDEP with monitoring the affect of winter roadsalt application to waterways throughout the state
+summary: Shiny app used by NJDEP to monitor the effect of winter road salt application on waterways throughout the state
 tags:
 - Shiny
-title: NJDEP Roadsalt Analysis Project
+title: NJDEP Road Salt Analysis Project
 ---